richfaces/richfaces-archetypes/rf-gae-sample/readme.txt

 *BEFORE NEXT STEP:
   -- You should setup your GAE account at http://appspot.com -- Register your new application there.
-By default the applications name is "rf-${artifactId}" -- Download and install the GAE SDK for deployment and local server tools
+By default the applications name is "${artifactId}" -- Download and install the GAE SDK for deployment and local server tools

 3) Execute appcfg from GAE SDK to publish to your account: